 Forests are collections of root domains (they do not share a contiguous namespace).
 The root domain, the first domain that you create, contains the configuration and schema for the forest.
 Additional domains are added to the root domain to form the tree structure or the forest structure, depending on the domain name requirements.
 Domains within a forest share two-way transitive trust relationships and share a common schema and global catalog.

 There will be many occasions in which you will need to create additional domains.
 Multiple domains are useful when you are dealing with:

 - Different internet domain names

 - Better control of replication

 In order for you to decide whether to create multiple domains and how to use them to best effect, you need to have a clear understanding of the relationship between trees and forests-known as a trust relationship

-The Slide show below will explain to you the workings of the trust relationship.
+The diagrams below will explain to you the workings of the trust relationship.